Best football boots for wide feet 2022

 8. Nike Tiempo Legend 9

 Typically made from stretchy k-leather and boasting some truly classic colourways, many wide-footed players have been opting for the Nike Tiempo for years.
-The Legend 7 undoubtedly changed the game forever, introducing the Swoosh’s Flyknit technology to the silo for the very first time.
+The Legend 7s and 8s undoubtedly changed the game forever, bringing the Swoosh’s Flyknit technology to Nike boot silos for the very first time.

 The next-generation Tiempo has improved things even further, with the Legend 9 once again combining the traditional k-leather with a knitted heel counter.
 In short, this Quadfit Mesh provides plenty of flexibility when squeezing your feet in or out, while a Flyknit tunnel offers a customisable fit through the midfoot.

 Around the toe box, the Nike Tiempo’s classic k-leather materials take centre-stage yet again, with the ribbed texture designed to enhance control of the football.
 Since this upper comes completely unstitched, comfort and flexibility remain completely unhindered.